 Restricted cash relates to capital campaign and other contributions restricted by donors to the funding of building and other capital projects.
-Restricted cash as of December 31, 2013 and 2012 was \$59,394 and \$74,942, respectively.
+Restricted cash as of December 31, 2014 and 2013 was \$84,258 and \$59,394, respectively.

-Deferred Revenue
+Unearned Revenue

-Deferred revenue represents receipts from government agencies before services are performed.
+Unearned revenue represents cash receipts from government agencies before services are performed.
 Revenue is recognized when services are performed and costs incurred.